Smarter Travel Sutton

-Smarter Travel Sutton is the first phase of Transport for London's Smarter Travel initiative aiming to ease congestion in London by enabling and encouraging people to substitute car journeys for more sustainable forms of transport, and to ensure that public transport systems, footpaths and cycle paths are running at optimum capacity.
+Smarter Travel Sutton is the first phase of Transport for London's Smarter Travel initiative aiming to ease congestion in Greater London by enabling and encouraging people to substitute car journeys for more sustainable forms of transport, and to ensure that public transport systems, footpaths and cycle paths are running at optimum capacity.

 The Project is a joint venture between the Transport for London and the London Borough of Sutton, with support from the Mayor of London.

 Schedule

 Phase one, which ran between September and October 2006 covered the Worcester Park region.

 The next phase will cover the entire London borough of Sutton and will run from April to September 2007.

 Similar schemes will be run in other London Boroughs, such as Camden.

 Methods

 Personalised Travel Planning

 Following a letter informing residents of the project, teams of Travel Advisors trained in the borough's transport infrastructure will visit every household in the borough aiming to discuss one-to-one with the residents their travel habits and main modes of transport.
 They will then talk with them about possible alternatives they may not have considered, which may suit them better, save them time, money or hassle, or be more sustainable and less congested.
 They can supply them with information and incentives which can inform them about local transport, amenities and organizations, and assist and encourage them to more comfortably make changes to the way they travel.